Ruiwen-T/apcs/90_deque/readme.md

 7) dequeueBack()
     ...because we want to remove items after enqueueing them.
 This method is one step away from dequeueing at the front, which we already know for a Queue.
 8) extra: contains(), removeFirstOccurrence(), Iterator methods, Stack methods, etc.

+ //how does size capacity apply here?
+API says method should return IllegalStateException if capacity restrictions violated